forestdb/forestdb.org/models/overinf.md

 viz(speaker({"size": "big", "color": "blue"}))
 ~~~~

-1. Play around with size and color fidelity.
+1. Play around with the semantic value of size and color.
 For what parameter values can you generate the reported size/color asymmetry in the probability of producing an "overinformative" expression?
 When does the asymmetry disappear or reverse?

 2. How does increasing size and color cost change speaker behavior?